jgaines42/Preprocess_pdb_files/README.md

 # Preprocess_pdb_files

-Use these file to set up PDB files for use.
+Use these files to set up PDB files for use.

 Necessary input:
 - File containing list of PDB codes to use, one per line